nhan925/wad-ia-07/README.md

 This application implements a secure JWT-based authentication system with the following flow:

 ### 1. **User Registration**
-- User submits registration form with email and password
+- User submits registration form with name, email, and password
 - Backend validates input and checks for existing users
 - Password is hashed using bcrypt (10 salt rounds)
-- User is saved to the `users` table in the database
+- User is saved to the `users` table in the database with name field
+- Response returns user info (id, name, email, createdAt)

 ### 2. **Login Process**
 1. User submits login credentials (email + password)